 The top two or three winners in each category are eligible to compete at the state level in Cooperstown on April 18.

-First-place winners in various categories were: Elizabeth Jacobs, Commack Middle School; Anya Chabria, Willets Road Elementary School, Roslyn Heights; Ashley Vincenzo, The Wheatley School, Old Westbury; Frank Hufnagel and Reah Vasilakopoulos, Hauppauge High School; Selina Chiang, Alison Chou, Grace Kim, Anokhi Ladhani, Maggie Lau and Emily Wei, all of Herricks Middle School; Brittany Battista, Nikki Cohanpour, Alan Chen, Esme Chen, Matt Cohen, Alysha Kamat, Karishma Kamat, Rachel Kim, Melissa Lau, Felisha Ma, Vanessa Sun, Ashley Wong and Ania Zolyniak, all of Herricks High School; Rachel Poutre and Lindsay Shatz, Woodmere Middle School; Renee Nakkab, Gillian Polakoff and Jolie Schornstein, George W. Hewlett High School, Hewlett; Benjamin Joseph, Henry L. Stimson Middle School, Huntington Station; Sophie Bernard, Abby Blick, Connor Chen, Ronit Dhulia, Riley Kelly and Kiera Sherman, Harry B. Thompson Middle School, Syosset; and Nicole Avidon of Syosset High School.
+First-place winners were: Elizabeth Jacobs, Commack Middle School; Anya Chabria, Willets Road Elementary School, Roslyn Heights; Ashley Vincenzo, The Wheatley School, Old Westbury; Frank Hufnagel and Reah Vasilakopoulos, Hauppauge High School; Selina Chiang, Alison Chou, Grace Kim, Anokhi Ladhani, Maggie Lau and Emily Wei, all of Herricks Middle School; Brittany Battista, Nikki Cohanpour, Alan Chen, Esme Chen, Matt Cohen, Alysha Kamat, Karishma Kamat, Rachel Kim, Melissa Lau, Felisha Ma, Vanessa Sun, Ashley Wong and Ania Zolyniak, all of Herricks High School; Rachel Poutre and Lindsay Shatz, Woodmere Middle School; Renee Nakkab, Gillian Polakoff and Jolie Schornstein, George W. Hewlett High School, Hewlett; Benjamin Joseph, Henry L. Stimson Middle School, Huntington Station; Sophie Bernard, Abby Blick, Connor Chen, Ronit Dhulia, Riley Kelly and Kiera Sherman, all of Harry B. Thompson Middle School, Syosset; and Nicole Avidon of Syosset High School.

 St. Baldrick’s Day